Dschang: Post-colonial era

 On January 1, 1960, Cameroon became an independent state, and the regional administration was moved to the city of Bafoussam.
 Dschang suffered from this move, as much more effort was invested in the infrastructure of Bafoussam.

 Following the opening of the Université de Dschang (University of Dschang) in 1993, however, foreign interest and developmental investment of the city began to increase, and plans for a drive to increase tourism and the exploitation of mineral deposits will contribute to the city's current development.

-The current Mayor of Dschang is Baudelaire Donfack.

 Economy and infrastructure

-Due to its high elevation of over 1400 m, Dschang is favoured by relatively cool temperatures and attractive scenery.
+Due to its elevation of 1380 m, Dschang is favoured by relatively cool temperatures and attractive scenery.
 It is therefore regarded as a mountain tourist resort.
 Since colonial times, Dschang has been an important agricultural center.
 Pig production plays a major role.

 Deposits of the aluminum-bearing ore bauxite have been discovered nearby; however, a lack of infrastructure has prevented full-scale mining operations to date.